Kento-Okuyama/Regime_Switching/README.md

 Current problem:
 - error says that inplace modification prevents derivative from being calculated
-- aggreated likelihood is computed, but the backward path (to compute derivative) takes forever to be computed at line 309 (see algo_sam7.R).
+- aggreated likelihood is computed, but the backward path (to compute derivative) takes forever to be computed at line 309 (see algo_sam7.R) + there's no counterpart to torch_detach() which might be helpful to reduce the computation costs

 For first problem: